Global Chip Subsidy Race: China’s $142B Bet on AI Dominance

 What This Means for Business

-The semiconductor subsidy race reshapes the competitive landscape for every company dependent on AI infrastructure.
+The semiconductor subsidy race reshapes the competitive landscape — as explored in the strategic map of AI market players — for every company dependent on AI infrastructure.
 Supply chain diversification becomes mandatory, not optional.
 Companies betting solely on Taiwanese manufacturing face concentration risk that no amount of efficiency justifies.

 India’s emergence with $10 billion in planned investment signals a new manufacturing geography.
 For enterprises building long-term AI strategies, understanding where chips come from matters as much as understanding the models they power.